- GDPR has changed the way that companies communicate with prospects and customers, but what is GDPR and why introduce the new privacy law now?

 The websites you use, the calls you make, the places you visit and even the photos you take are all recorded, measured and leave a digital footprint - a footprint that is fast becoming a prized resource.

-In May 2017, The Economist called personal data “the world’s most valuable resource’ ahead of oil, because of how much it now informs the way companies communicate with their customers and how it positively impacts customer experience.
+In fact, digital footprints have become so valuable that The Economist called personal data “the world’s most valuable resource’ ahead of oil, because of how much it now informs the way companies communicate with their customers and how it positively impacts customer experience.

 However, because personal data is so valuable, it’s vulnerable to theft or misuse and this has led to consumers demanding to know how companies use and store their personal data.
-This is because, overall, consumers are not convinced companies are doing enough to protect them.
+Essentially, consumers are not convinced that companies are doing enough to protect them.

 Another concern is that Symantec’s State of European Privacy Report found that 90% of businesses believe it’s too difficult to delete customer data and that 60% (!) do not have the systems in place to help them do so.